YrSk-tech/AI-IoT-Course/README.md

 # AI-IoT-Course
-Course of AI Labs from Lviv National Polytechnic University on SWI Prolog programming language
+Course of AI Labs from Lviv National Polytechnic University on SWI Prolog, and Python programming languages